peter-leonov/type-predicate-generator/README.md

 Nice to haves:

-- Languare server plugin / VS Code extension that "just" generates the guard next to the type.
+- Languare server plugin / VS Code extension that "just" generates the predicate next to the type.

 ### Tools used